tgstation/tgstation-server/README.md

 ![](https://user-images.githubusercontent.com/8171642/46436355-99ee0e00-c726-11e8-82fa-6626b2503a6c.png)

-This wizard will run whenever the server is launched without detecting the config json.
+This wizard will, generally, run whenever the server is launched without detecting the config json.
 Follow the instructions below to perform this process manually.

 #### Manual Configuration